FirebaseExtended/angularfire/documentation.md

 to suppress these intermediate states and instead wait until the transaction has complted before events are raised.

-$transaction returns a promise which will resolve to null if the transaction is aborted, otherwise it resolves with the snapshot of the new data at the location.
+This method returns a promise which will resolve to null if the transaction is aborted, otherwise it resolves with the snapshot of the new data at the location.

 ``` js